C’est parti! A Connoisseurs Guide To Art Basel Paris

 Dine: Sugaar

-What’s a Fashionphile without a perfect post-Basel haunt?
+What’s a Fashionphile without the perfect post-Basel escape?
 Sugar is where fashion insiders slip away after dark.
-Chef Anton Vasyliev's Basque-inspired, candlelit haven seduces with effortlessly elegant dishes and cocktails that invite conversation (and perhaps a bit of flirtation).
-Here, dining is as much about the food as it is about the style—the crowd is chic, the vibe magnetic.
+Owned by Alexis Poivre and Joachim Rappaport, with artistic direction by model and photographer Cate Underwood, this candlelit haven captivates with its effortlessly chic ambiance.
+The restaurant continues to charm with its stylish crowd, magnetic vibe, and dishes that invite conversation (and perhaps a bit of flirtation).
+At Sugar, dining is as much about the experience and atmosphere as it is about the food.

 Shop: Marin Montagut